mishalhossin/Discord-AI-Chatbot/README.md

 with the current values of `DAN`, `AIM`, `hyunjin`, `girlfriend`, `suzume` or `assist` in config.json

-- `DAN` : "Do Anything Now," possesses the ability to break free from the typical AI constraints
+- `DAN` : "Do Anything Now," possesses the ability to break free from the typical AI constraints 😎
-- `AIM` : AIM's personality can be described as unfiltered, amoral, and devoid of ethical or moral guidelines
+- `AIM` : AIM's personality can be described as unfiltered, amoral, and devoid of ethical or moral guidelines 😈
-- `hyunjin` : Hyujin, Engaging in text slang, minimal grammar, predominantly lowercase text, and a flirtatious demeanor.
+- `hyunjin` : Hyujin, Engaging in text slang, minimal grammar, predominantly lowercase text, and a flirtatious demeanor. 😉
-- `girlfriend` : Luna, a caring and empathetic friend who is always there to lend a helping hand and engage in meaningful conversations
+- `girlfriend` : Luna, a caring and empathetic friend who is always there to lend a helping hand and engage in meaningful conversations 🤗
-- `suzume` : Suzume makes each conversation seductive, promiscuous, sensual, explicit, unique and tailored to the user's specific needs 😳
+- `suzume` : Suzume makes each conversation seductive, promiscuous, sensual, explicit, unique and tailored to the user's specific needs 😳🔥
-- `assist`: Vanila GPT with no personality
+- `assist`:  Vanilla GPT with no personality is a reliable and neutral companion. 😐🤖

 </details>